 2. Will all the program's beneficiaries be in a Presumed Benefit Category?
 Yes orx No If "yes", list the categories: 3.
 If the program's beneficiaries cannot be considered "Presumed", how will income eligibility be determined?
 Projection of the individual or family's income based on family size; or, x Other.
-Please provide details of how eligibility will be determined: Museum located in a low-income community serving low-moderate incme people A F REA BENEFIT PROJECTS: pro eli me projects, such as a senior center or a park, serve an area rather than individual persons.
-HUD defines an area benefi oject as an activity which is available to benefit all the residents of an area which is primarily residential.
+Please provide details of how eligibility will be determined: Museum located in a low-income community serving low -moderate people.
+The museum has a collection of memorabilia donated by local residents who currently live or once lived in this community.
+Families have the opportunity to visit and learn about the history of the Dunbar neighborhood.
+A R REA BENEFIT PROJECTS: orc elig me projects, such as a senior center or a park, serve an area rather than individual persons.
+HUD defines an area benefit oject as an activity which is available to benefit all the residents of an area which is primarily residential.
 To meet the gibility requirement of benefitting low to moderate persons, the area served must be an area where at least 51% of the sidents are low/mod income persons.
 Most, but not all, San Marcos residential neighborhoods are low/ mod.
-1. Will this project be available to benefit all persons in the service area?Yes No 2.
+1. Will this project be available to benefit all persons in the service area?x_Yes No 2.
 Are the neighborhoods that will benefit from this project primarily residential?x_Yes No If "No", please explain: 3.
 What neighborhoods will benefit from this project?
-Please list either individual neighborhoods or describe the boundaries that will define the service area: The Mitchell Center will serve as a museum benefiting the Dunbar Community and City of San Marcos residents for touring and educational purposes.
+Please list either individual neighborhoods or describe the boundaries that will define the service area: The museum will benefit the Dunbar Historical Community, the City of San Marcos, and the surrounding areas.
+This is a public museum where people have the opportunity to tour and schools use for educational purposes.

-PUBLIC FACILITY PROJECTS

-In the CDBG program, Public Facilities are broadly interpreted to include all improvements and facilities that are either publicly owned or that are traditionally provided by the government, or owned by non-profit organizations, and operated so as to be open to the general public.
+Pu JBLIC FACILITY PROJECTS In i the CDRG program.
+Public Facilities are broadly interpreted to include all improvements and facilities that are either in the CDBG program, Public Facilities are broadly interpreted to include all improvements and facilities that are either publicly owned or that are traditionally provided by the government, or owned by non-profit organizations, and operated so as to be open to the general public.
 Facilities providing shelter for persons having special needs are also considered to be public facilities.

-- Public facility projects cannot include the costs of operating and maintaining public facilities, costs of purchasing construction equipment, the costs of furnishings and other personal items such as uniforms, or new construction of public housing. - Public facilities are intended to benefit all the residents of an area; thus, in most cases it must serve an area having at least 51% low/mod population.

-- Public facilities owned by a nonprofit must be made available to the general public and must be open for use by the general public during all normal hours of operation. - Reasonable fees may be charged for the use of the facilities assisted with CDBG funds, but charges, such as excessive membership fees, which will have the effect of precluding low/mod income persons from using the facilities, are not permitted.
+- Public facility projects cannot include the costs of operating and maintaining public facilities, costs of purchasing construction equipment, the costs of furnishings and other personal items such as uniforms, or new construction of public housing. - Public facilities are intended to benefit all the residents of an area; thus, in most cases it must serve an area having at least 51% low/mod population. - Public facilities owned by a nonprofit must be made available to the general public and must be open for use by the general public during all normal hours of operation. - Reasonable fees may be charged for the use of the facilities assisted with CDBG funds, but charges, such as excessive membership fees, which will have the effect of precluding low/mod income persons from using the facilities, are not permitted. - 1.

-1. 1.
 Who is/will be the owner of the facility?
-Calaboose African American History Museum 2.
+City of San Marcos/Calaboose Board responsible for repairs

 2. Will fees be charged for the use of the facility?
 Yes orx No If yes, please attach a fee schedule.
-3. 3.
+Donations are accepted 3.
 How will the facility be made available to the general public?
-The Mitchell Center will be open to the e public during business hours and Saturdays.
-It will be available for private tours and educational programs for local s schools.
+The museum is open to the public Wednesday - Saturday from 10 am-2 pm.
+We are available for private tours any time and day of the week.